Family & Community Engagement Plan

 Response to Intervention is offered daily through Star Time to each child based upon the child’s academic and behavioral needs.
 Instruction is provided and individual progress monitored.
 Meetings are held with parents when student progress is not what it should be and students need more intensive assistance.
 Parents are encouraged to contact their child’s teacher anytime by notes, e-mail, or by calling the school during the teacher’s planning period.
 Teachers use student planners, class notebooks, daily calendars, Class Dojo App, and the Remind App to inform parents of students’ daily behavior and grades.
+We celebrate student success with parents and the community.
 The Pre-K teacher sends home monthly take home material for parents in place of monthly in-person meetings due to current safety guidelines.

 Families in need may sign up for the Second Harvest Food for Kids Program.
 Students are given enough food from the five basic food groups to take home on Fridays to ensure they have something to eat over the weekend.
 New Market United Methodist Church, located adjacent to the school, has offered room for storage of the food and members assist with the delivery to the site and bag the products for school distribution.